Join the First-Ever

 Whether these stories seem to fit a binary frame or land somewhere in between, they all carry nuance, complexity, and depth that deserve greater space and respect.

 Firsthand insights from those who’ve undergone these therapies offer grounded wisdom and highlight truths that clinical data or outside observers cannot fully capture.
-Yet lived experience remains strikingly underrepresented in research, treatment, and policy.
+Yet lived experience input remains strikingly underrepresented in research, treatment, and policy.

 Even when included, these voices are often overshadowed by clinical, scientific, or institutional perspectives, limiting their influence on the systems that directly affect them.